Cabot gives you all the information you need for a professional quality job.

 How to remove contaminants Over time, the surface of wood can become contaminated with a wide range of substances, such as mildew, soot, rust and tannin bleed.
 Each of these contaminants has its own tell-tale signs—and each one requires a different treatment.

 For more information on how to identify and treat common surface contaminants, see our article How to Remove Surface Contaminants before Staining.

 Choose your stain color and finish Cabot offers a full range

 of high-quality stains, in a variety of colors and opacities.
 Hereís an overview:

 Wood Toner—These clear and lightly tinted stains are nearly transparent, so they allow the most wood grain and texture to show through.
-View wood toner colors.
+View wood toned & clear stain colors.

 Semi-Transparent—Lightly pigmented, these stains impart more color the surface than wood toner stains, while still letting the wood grain to be seen.
 View semi-transparent colors.